The Science of Narrative: Why Storytelling Is Important to Research

 Introduces the basic components of storytelling.
 Examines the science within the narrative arts.
 Challenges students to present the art within public health sciences.
 Emphasizes critical perspective on how nuances and merits of public health research should be expressed to relevant audiences, including community members and policymakers.
 Explores why storytelling is a powerful modality for conveying uncommon knowledge and insight in a manner that appreciates common experiences.
 Prepares students to combine data and narrative while acknowledging both as essential to effective public health advocacy.

 - Think critically about how to effectively discuss public health science to non-scientific audiences

 - Relate research to the real (i.e., not hypothetical, theoretical or conceptual) circumstances of populations

 - Successfully integrate narrative and data to create a holistic and more effective approach

 - Methods of Assessment:

 - Instructor Consent:

 - Special Comments:

+The course will move to a virtual format using Zoom and there will be two one-half day sessions.
 Students are required to complete pre-course and post-course assignments.
-The final project will be due on June 30, 2019.
+The final project will be due on June 30, 2020.